spiralhouse/phicd/README.md

-# Deployment System
+# PhiCD

-A robust, scalable deployment system for managing application deployments across multiple environments.
+A powerful continuous delivery tracking system that measures key performance indicators across your development pipeline, providing actionable insights to help teams deliver software faster and more reliably.

 ## Overview

-This system provides a comprehensive solution for managing deployments of applications from development through to production environments, with support for various deployment strategies and robust security controls.
+PhiCD is part of SpiralHouse's suite of open-source tools dedicated to enhancing the developer experience.
+It helps engineering teams measure, understand, and improve their software delivery performance by tracking DORA metrics (Deployment Frequency, Lead Time for Changes, Mean Time to Restore, and Change Failure Rate) and identifying specific areas for improvement.

 ## Features

+- Comprehensive DORA metrics tracking and visualization
-- Multi-environment deployment pipeline
+- Multi-environment deployment pipeline monitoring
-- Blue/green and canary deployment strategies
+- Deployment strategy analysis (blue/green, canary)
-- Rollback capabilities
+- Rollback tracking and impact assessment
-- Integration with CI/CD pipelines
+- CI/CD pipeline integration
 - Configuration management
 - Robust security controls
 - Comprehensive monitoring and logging